DALLAS TEXAS PRIVATE PLACEMENT MEMORANDUM LAWYER

-THE LAW OFFICES OF ALAN ABERGEL, P.C. (“LOAA“) can assist your company in legal aspects of raising capital for your business for an affordable price.
+THE LAW OFFICES OF ALAN ABERGEL, P.C. (“LOAA“) can assist your company in legal aspects of raising capital for your business.
 LOAA provides business structuring, corporate law, and securities law advice.
 LOAA drafts Private Placement Memorandums, Investor Qualification Questionnaires, Subscription Agreements, Operating Agreements, Bylaws, Minutes, and other corporate and capital raising documents.
 LOAA also assists in filing Form D with the SEC and required notices with the applicable states’ securities regulators.

 LOAA also assists in formation of private equity funds and hedge funds and in structuring such funds as a “3(c)(1) fund” or a “3(c)(7) fund” in reliance on one of the exceptions from the definition of “investment company” set forth in Section 3(c)(1) and Section 3(c)(7) of the Investment Company Act.
 These companies are commonly known as “private investment companies.”
 LOAA also assists to structure such funds’ securities offerings to fall within various private offering exemptions to registration of securities, such as Regulation D, Rule 506 “safe harbor” rule.

 LOAA serves many business industries including, lending, financial services, equipment leasing and finance, real estate, technology startups, professional services, music/entertainment, new media, fitness/wellness, manufacturing, restaurants, and apparel.

 Regulation D Offerings.